DarrenJAN/school-notes/3b/cs-348-notes.md

-## Database Turning and Physical Design: Basics of Query Execution
+## Lect 15: Database Turning and Physical Design: Basics of Query Execution

 - Transaction manager (manage requests from different request processors into one stream), such that they satisfy ACID properties
 - Recovery manager: responsibly for durability and atomicity